alex-golang/imgtools/imgmap/README.md

 ## imgmap

-imgmap remaps certain colours to new values.
-The color mapping is supplied as a command line parameter or a builtin mapping is supplied.
+imgmap remaps certain colours in an input image to new values.
-Its output is always a PNG image.
+Color mappings are defined as one or more expressions, either in an external text file, supplied through the `-map` command line argument, or as a single expression in the `-expr` command line argument.

 ### Mappings